 This short, but steep hike is a quick way to get high enough to enjoy a 360 degree view: Mt.
 Rainier, Glacier Peak, Cashmere Mountain and Grindstone Mountain, to name a few.
 On a clear day it’s a glorious view.

-Maps: Wenatchee National Forest map.
+Maps: Wenatchee National Forest map (see topo below).
 While the trail is not marked on the Greentrails Map #177 (Chiwaukum Mts.), this is a handy map to have along to orient yourself to the views.
-See our topo map below.
 Note: use ‘Print Preview’ before printing to properly scale this map to a full sheet of paper.

 Nearest Town: Leavenworth

 Skill Level: 2